 FCA announces 2015/16 Business Plan

 The 2015/16 Business Plan will look at sales practices of pension providers and how firms are helping consumers make the right pension choice with the new pension reforms.
-It will also considering the mortgage market and any barriers to competition.
+It will also be considering the mortgage market and any barriers to competition.

 In 2015/16 the FCA will also implement and review the consumer credit regime, conduct a wholesale market study into competition in investment and corporate banking, monitor developments in technology, contribute to international benchmark reform, and work with firms preparing for the implementation of MiFID II and the Market Abuse Regulation updates.